 |

 Note low octave of the 16' Wangerin Trombone mounted horizontally on the ceiling of the Solo chamber in the right photo.

 The three manual console was originally from opus #1474, South Bend Indiana's Granada Theatre.
 This instrument shipped from the Wurlitzer factory in October of 1926.
 According to Andy, the organ was removed from the theatre by Dave Junchen and the console was later sold to Joe Spur who used it to control his 14 rank residence organ in Lyons, Illinois (a Chicago suburb).
-The console was later sold to a group who had intended to install it in a pizza restaurant in the Salt Lake City area.
-The restaurant plans never materialized and the console eventually made its way to California where Andy Anderson bought it in August 1980.
+The organ was later sold to a group who had intended to install it in a pizza restaurant in the Salt Lake City area.
+The restaurant plans never materialized and the organ eventually made its way to California where Andy Anderson bought the console, relay, and switchstack in August 1980.

+|